crev-dev/cargo-crev/crev-lib/rc/doc/editing-trust.md

   * `none` - "I don't actually trust this entity"; use to overwrite trust from a previously issued Trust Proof
   * `distrust` - "I distrust this person and so should you"
-* `comment` - Optional, human-readable information about this trust relationship, (eg. who are these entities, why do you trust them)
+* `comment` - human-readable information about this trust relationship, (eg. who are these entities, why do you trust them)